a-b-street/abstreet/docs/new_city.md

 first make sure your .osm has been clipped:
 `osmconvert large_map.osm -B=clipping.poly --complete-ways -o=smaller_map.osm`.

+You can also try `--oneshot_drive_on_left`, but you'll spot some bugs.
+Get in touch if you need these fixed soon or want to help.

 ## Including the city by default

 1. Make sure you can run `import.sh` -- see